agentv/Outlanders/README.md

 # Outlanders
-Python Model for exploration and industry game
+Python Model for exploration and industry game - Now superceded by the XSettlers repo

 ## Usage
 When this is finished, it will be deployed as a web application implemented as Python core code (server) and delivered as NoteBook objects as implemented in the game.
 Maps, unit status, game communications, all can be encapsulated in a NoteBook.